 The UK Historical Data repository has been developed jointly by the Bank of England, ESCoE and the Office for National Statistics.
 The site is both a repository of historical UK data and relevant statistical publications, as well as a hub that links to other data websites and sources.
-The focus is on aggregate macroeconomic and financial market data alongside disaggregated economic data at a sector, industry and regional level.
+The focus is on macroeconomic and financial market data but the site includes a range of disaggregated economic data at a sector, industry and regional level.
 More granular, historical microdata on the UK economy and other social science data is provided by the UK Data Service repository.

-A significant amount of data has been loaded onto the site and more data will continue to be added, including additional publications, Excel transcriptions and added functionality.
+The site contains digital collections of many of the key official statistical publications produced since the C19th which were digitised specifically for this project.
+We also link to other digital collections such as the Internet Archive, the HathiTrust Digital Library and LSE Digital Library where the material already exists online in the public domain.
+A significant number of excel spreadsheets containing key historical data have also been loaded onto the site.
+More material will continue to be added, including additional publications, Excel transcriptions and added functionality.
 Some datasets are only in PDF form, but these are OCR-ready and we are hoping these will be transcribed into Excel over time.
 We would especially encourage researchers who do transcribe data from the site to allow us to put these datasets into the repository.

 The historical economic statistics publications and datasets have been compiled and curated by ESCoE as a best endeavours project based on publicly available information as well as information from our partners.
 These include the Bank of England and the Office for National Statistics (ONS) and many academic colleagues and rightsholders to whom we are extremely grateful for their kind permission to republish copyrighted material.